wwwted/Oracle-Cloud/kubernetes-mysql/k8s_mysql.md

 ## Persistent volumes
-Setup a NFS Server for your persistent volumes, howto [here](https://github.com/wwwted/Oracle-Cloud/blob/master/nfs.md) If you are using a public cloud provider you can most likely use dynamic storage options for PV and PVC.
+Setup a NFS Server for your persistent volumes, howto [here](https://github.com/wwwted/Oracle-Cloud/blob/master/nfs.md) If you are using a public cloud provider you can most likely use dynamic storage options for handling of PV.

 In bellow examples I have a NFS Server on IP: 10.0.0.50 The NFS exposes folder: